petabridge/akka-bootcamp/src/Unit-3/lesson3/README.md

 Since the number of routees underneath `_coordinator` is now defined via configuration, we're going to `Ask<T>` the router using a built-in `GetRoutees` message to determine how many replies we need (1 per routee) before we can accept a new job.
 This is a special message that tells the router to return the full list of all of its current `Routees` back to the sender.

-This is an asynchronous operation, but we're going to block and wait for the result - because the `GithubCommander`can't execute its next behavior until it knows how many parallel jobs can be run at once, which is determined by the number of routees.
+`Ask` is usually an asynchronous operation, but in this case we're going to block and wait for the result - because the `GithubCommander` can't execute its next behavior until it knows how many parallel jobs can be run at once, which is determined by the number of routees.

 > **NOTE: Blocking is not evil**.
 In the wake of `async` / `await`, many .NET developers have come to the conclusion that blocking is an anti-pattern or generally evil.
 This is ludicrous.
 It depends entirely on the context.
 Blocking is absolutely the right thing to do if your application can't proceed until the operation you're waiting on finishes, and that's the case here.